johnwalle/Jo-Movies-Movie-Database-App-React/README.md

    This command will install all the required packages and dependencies specified in the project's `package.json` file.

-### 4. Configure the project by providing any necessary settings or credentials.
-You may need to create configuration files or modify existing ones according to your environment.

-## 5. Start the application by running the following command:
+### 4. Start the application by running the following command:

    `npm start`